I am because we are...!

 I always am drawn to the raga Kalyani at some deep level.
 The swaras of chatushruti rishabam, antara gandharam, prati madhyamam, chatushruti dhaivatam, kakali nishadam in different permutation combination brings high mountain ranges in hues of violet and blue, trying to pierce the blue sky to my mind.
 I feel the morning breeze and the soothingly warm rays of the sun; can hear and sense the whole earth coming alive to a new dawn.

-The raga, Kalyani through the flute (after my NLP session) that day, not only lifted me to fly high, it just reduced me to fine pieces like grains of sand and I just became one with the soil, the gurgling stream,
+The raga, Kalyani through the flute (after my NLP session) that day, not only lifted me to fly high, it just reduced me to fine pieces like grains of sand and I just became one with the soil, the gurgling stream, the chirping birds, the swaying branches of trees and the lively little girl hopping around and her full throated laughter.

 "I" was there in all these and I experienced all these too!